ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

     i: 3

-This is C lang style for loop
+Following is C lang style For loop

 ```bash